MalithMnk/leave/README.md

 ## How to run

-###### Download this project and open workplace file availble in project folder.
+###### Download this project and open 'Friendly leave 2.0.xcworkspace' file availble in project folder.
 You can run this workplace file using Xcode 8.3 and iOS 10.3 .